DETAILED ACTION

 Umetsu discloses a lithium ion secondary cell (Abstract).
 Umetsu discloses the concentration of lithium salt in the nonaqueous electrolyte as the total concentration of lithium salts is within the range of 0.5-2.0 mol/L (i.e. M).
 If the lithium salt concentration is 0.5 mol/L or more, battery capacity can be made to be sufficiently high since ample anions are present.
 In the case the lithium salt concentration is 2.0 mol/L or less, precipitation of undissolved lithium salt in the nonaqueous electrolyte and excessively high viscosity of the nonaqueous electrolyte can be prevented and there is less susceptibility to decreases in conductivity and output characteristics, thereby making this preferable ([0224]).
 It would have been obvious to a person having ordinary skill in the art before the effective filing date of the claimed invention to optimize the total concentration of lithium salt, and therefore the claimed lithium salt concentration, in the nonaqueous electrolyte as taught by Umetsu to provide high battery capacity while limiting decreases in conductivity and output characteristics.

-Regarding claim 7, Ji discloses the electrolytic solution of claim 1.
+Regarding claim 14, modified Ji discloses the lithium secondary battery of claim 11.
 Ji discloses the solvent comprises a fluorine-substituted cyclic carbonate, such as fluoroethylene carbonate (FEC), difluoroethylene carbonate (F2EC or DiFEC), or trifluoropropylene carbonate (TFPC) ([0065]-[0067]).

-Regarding claim 9, Ji discloses the electrolytic solution of claim 1.
+Regarding claim 16, modified Ji discloses the lithium secondary battery of claim 11.
 Ji discloses examples of the lithium-containing salt including lithium hexafluorophosphate (LiPF6), lithium tetrafluoroborate (LiBF4), lithium hexafluoroarsenate monohydrate (LiAsF6), lithium perchlorate (LiClO4), lithium bis(oxalato)borate (LiBOB, i.e. LiB(C2O4)2), and lithium triflate (LiCF3SO3) ([0112]).

 Response to Arguments

-Applicant argues the presence of unexpected results in the claimed invention.
+Applicant appears to argue the presence of unexpected results in the claimed invention and references the declaration under 37 CFR 1.132 dated 01/26/2026.
 Whether the unexpected results are the result of unexpectedly improved results or a property not taught by the prior art, the "objective evidence of nonobviousness must be commensurate in scope with the claims which the evidence is offered to support."
 In other words, the showing of unexpected results must be reviewed to see if the results occur over the entire claimed range.
 In re Clemens, 622 F.2d 1029, 1036, 206 USPQ 289, 296 (CCPA 1980).
-In this case, it is noted that while a ratio of the two additives is recited, Example 2 only shows the two additives present at 0.1M; and the composition of the lithium salt is absent in claim 1.
+In this case, it is noted that while the molar ratio of the two additives is recited in the independent claim, the concentration of the additives is not.
+It is also noted that the composition of the lithium salt is not recited in the independent claim.

 Contact Information